 Forces of Progress

-Forces of Progress are a representation of how customers hire and fire solutions—the forces that cause customers to switch to or away from a product/service.
+Forces of Progress are a representation of how customers hire and fire solutions in situations.

 The Forces of Progress cause customers to switch to or away from a current product/service to an alternative solution.

 The primary forces are: Push and Pull.
 A Push is something that compels us to part ways from our current solution.
 A Pull is something we fancy in the alternative we are considering.
 A primary axiom of Jobs To Be Done is that a switch is unlikely if Push & Pull forces don’t align in time and place.

 Once the Push & Pull forces are aligned, a switch becomes possible, but, secondary forces may prevent a switch: the Anxiety we may have of the alternative solution, and our Habits formed around the current solution from which we need to break away.